RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Document the schema endpoint, model, and Mermaid mapper
 - Add migration guide for existing users

-### Phase 9 (Optional): Permission Scopes and Profiles
+### Phase 9 (Optional): Access Groups

-> **Optional.** See the "Future Idea: Permission Scopes and Profiles" section in `HypermediaSchema-Design.md` for the full design.
+> **Optional.** See the "Future Idea: Access Groups" section in `HypermediaSchema-Design.md` for the full design.
 Only pursue after the core schema and source generator are stable and a concrete use case demands it.

-**Goal:** Allow the schema to describe which actions, links, and embedded entities require which permissions, and let clients request a filtered schema for a specific permission profile.
+**Goal:** Allow the schema to describe which actions, links, and embedded entities require which access groups, and let clients request a filtered schema.

-#### Step 9.1: `[HypermediaScope]` attribute and generator support
+#### Step 9.1: `[HypermediaAccessGroup]` attribute and generator support
-- Define `[HypermediaScope("scopeName")]` attribute in `RESTyard.AspNetCore`
+- Define `[HypermediaAccessGroup("groupName")]` attribute in `RESTyard.AspNetCore`
-- Extend the source generator to read `[HypermediaScope]` from actions, links, and embedded entity properties
+- Extend the source generator to read `[HypermediaAccessGroup]` from actions, links, and embedded entity properties
-- Emit `RequiredScopes` on `ActionDescription`, `LinkDescription`, `EmbeddedEntityDescription`
+- Emit `RequiredAccessGroups` on `ActionDescription`, `LinkDescription`, `EmbeddedEntityDescription`
-- Collect all discovered scopes into `HypermediaApiSchema.DeclaredScopes`
+- Collect all discovered access groups into `HypermediaApiSchema.DeclaredAccessGroups`
-- Verify tests: HTO with scoped and unscoped elements, `DeclaredScopes` completeness
+- Verify tests: HTO with grouped and ungrouped elements, `DeclaredAccessGroups` completeness

-#### Step 9.2: Permission profiles
-- Add `PermissionProfile` model class and `PermissionProfiles` to `HypermediaApiSchema`
-- Wire into `AddHypermediaSchema(options => { options.PermissionProfiles = [...]; })`
-- Startup validation: warn on scopes referenced in profiles but never declared, and vice versa
-- Verify tests: profile resolution with inheritance

-#### Step 9.3: Filtered schema endpoint
+#### Step 9.2: Filtered schema endpoint
-- Implement `HypermediaSchemaFilter.ForProfile(schema, profileName)`
+- Implement `HypermediaSchemaFilter.ForAccessGroups(schema, grantedAccessGroups)`
-  - Resolve granted scopes (including inherited profiles)
-  - Remove elements whose `RequiredScopes` are not satisfied
+  - Remove elements whose `RequiredAccessGroups` are not satisfied by the granted set
   - Remove unreachable entity types
-  - Strip `PermissionProfiles` and `DeclaredScopes` from filtered output
+  - Strip `DeclaredAccessGroups` from filtered output
-- Extend `/_schema` endpoint to accept `?profile=` query parameter
+- Extend `/_schema` endpoint to accept `?accessGroups=read,write` query parameter
-- Integration test: CarShack with scopes and profiles, verify filtered output for each profile
+- Integration test: CarShack with access groups, verify filtered output for different group combinations

-#### Step 9.4: CarShack demo
+#### Step 9.3: CarShack demo
-- Add `[HypermediaScope]` to selected CarShack actions and links
+- Add `[HypermediaAccessGroup]` to selected CarShack actions and links
-- Define sample profiles (readonly, user, admin)
 - Verify the full and filtered schema endpoints work end to end